zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 - **Towards demonstration**: The next essential step is the fabrication of high-contrast α-gradient metamaterials, integration of precision sensors/actuators, and execution of the outlined experiments to move Aetherion from simulation to reality.

-Beyond propulsion and energy extraction, Aetherion’s ability to engineer time-latency gradients opens new frontiers in spatiotemporal metamaterials, quantum sensing, and adaptive materials science—promising interdisciplinary breakthroughs across physics, engineering, and materials research.”
+Beyond propulsion and energy extraction, Aetherion’s ability to engineer time-latency gradients opens new frontiers in spatiotemporal metamaterials, quantum sensing, and adaptive materials science, promising interdisciplinary breakthroughs across physics, engineering, and materials research.”

 <div align="center">